MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 • Construction workers can receive formal certification for their existing skills, improving their employability.

-• The program helps workers upgrade their skills through government-approved training centers.
+• The program helps workers upgrade their skills through government-approved training centres.

-• Upon completion, workers receive certification from recognized institutions, enhancing their job prospects and wages.
+• Upon completion, workers receive certification from recognised institutions, enhancing their job prospects and wages.

 • Required Documents: